kairusann/envstat/README.md

-# Environmental Statistics, Method and Algorithm
+# Environmental Statistics and Modeling, Method and Algorithm

 A collection of python notebook will be created from my previous study:
 * Undergraduate - Environmental Science, _Hong Kong_